playframework/playframework/documentation/manual/working/scalaGuide/advanced/routing/ScalaRequestBinders.md

 @[user](code/scalaguide.binder.routes)

 You can provide an implementation of [`PathBindable[A]`](api/scala/play/api/mvc/PathBindable.html) for any type A you want to be able to bind directly from the request path.
-It defines abstract methods `bind` (build a value from the path) and `unbind` (build a path fragment from a value).
+It defines abstract methods `bindPath` (build a value from the path) and `unbindPath` (build a path fragment from a value).

 For a class definition: